Detailed Explanation of Component Decorator Identifiers

 (Animation 1-1)

-2. @property()
+2. Identifying Component Properties: @property()

-2.1 Regular Use of Component Properties
+2.1 Standard Usage of Component Properties

 const { regClass, property } = Laya;